 Please note that the facility for locking to external AES sources is restricted to the first six inputs of each AES card in the console.
 One of the external sources can be Video, (PAL or NTSC).
-TTL Wordclock is another possible external source.
+TTL Word clock is another possible external source.

-Video and TTL Wordclock Synchronisation
+Video and TTL Word clock Synchronization

-Two Video (PAL or NTSC) and two TTL Word Clock synchronisation inputs are provided on the rear of the Digital I/O Rack, on 75Ω BNC connectors.
-These are a parallel connection, to allow a 'loop through or 'daisy chain' connection to be made.
+Connections for Video (PAL or NTSC) and TTL Word Clock synchronization inputs are provided on the rear of the Processing rack, on 75Ω BNC connectors.